threefoldfoundation/info_threefold/src/token/vesting/vesting_pool.md

 ThreeFold has implemented a vesting pool over 48 months.

-Most of the farming done before March 2021 has been put into this vesting pool.

 ## ThreeFold Vesting

+The vesting pool was designed so that tokens get unlocked according to two factors; time (month) and the token value.
 Every month, 1/48 of the tokens unlock.
-But once the price goes above a certain amount, more tokens unlock.
-See table below.
+Also, once the price goes above a certain amount, more tokens unlock.
+See the table below.

 | description                          |          |
 | ------------------------------------ | -------- |